datenanfragen/website/content/en/privacy.md

 - Duration of storage: until you unsubscribe from the newsletter
 - Data disclosure: Only board members can access the contact data.
 The newsletter is sent is sent using the Mailgun service.
 Therefore, the contact data needs to be sent to Mailgun.

   Mailgun is run by Mailgun Technologies, Inc., 548 Market St #43099, San Francisco, California 94104, USA.
-  [Mailgun Technologies, Inc.](https://www.privacyshield.gov/participant?id=a2zt0000000PCbmAAG) is certified under the US-European “Privacy Shield” framework, which ensures that the EU data protection level is maintained.
 For more information on how Mailgun processes your data, please refer to [their privacy policy](https://www.mailgun.com/privacy-policy/).

 ### External services